-Newborn screening for CF is a two-step process.
+Newborn screening for CF is a two-step process from the heel prick test at birth.
 It is mainly targeted at detecting elevated levels of immunoreactive trypsinogen (IRT) in the newborn's blood.
 Mucus plugging in the pancreatic ducts in a newborn with CF may cause blockages that prevent trypsinogen from reaching the small intestine.
 This results in an elevated serum trypsinogen.
 A positive IRT is followed by DNA testing to screen for the most common CF genetic mutations.
-Infants with one or two common mutations are usually recalled for a sweat test at four to six weeks of age.
-If only one CF gene is identified, they will be a carrier.
+Infants with one or two common mutations are usually recalled for a sweat test at four-to-six weeks of age.